“This post may contain affiliate links. Please read my disclosure for more info.

 Individually: if you have a credit card with a limit of $1200, you’d want to make regular payments, and also try to keep the balance below 30% or $360.

 Once you’ve established yourself as a prompt payer with a particular account, you may want to call and ask them to raise your credit limit.
-Not so you can charge more, but to increase the ratio of your utilization and possibly raise your score.
+Not so you can charge more, but to decrease the percentage of your utilization and possibly raise your score.

 Businesses may not send reports to the credit agencies every single month, but since you don’t know when, it pays to keep close track of what you’ve charged on each account.